BOARD OF DIRECTORS

 I’m a fairly recent transplant to the Philadelphia area.
 I lived in the Midwest, most recently Minneapolis, and moved here in 2015 to be closer to my son and his family.

 Dance has always been a part of my life.
 I studied dance and performed locally when I was young, but my education led me in a different direction.
 I have a business and IT background and have held management positions, including that of Chief Information Officer, in both the private sector and the public sector.

 Community involvement has also been an important part of my life and I have found ways to work with organizations that make better communities.
 In Minneapolis, I was a member of the Women of Influence Giving Circle, a donor advised fund of the Women’s Foundation of Minnesota and I served as a Board member for Prairie Oaks Institute at Robert Creek.
 I also spent 3 years as a Commissioner on the Housing and Redevelopment Authority for the City of Plymouth, Minnesota.
-In Philadelphia, I currently serve as Board Secretary for Weavers Way Food Coop.
+In Philadelphia, I recently served as Board president for Weavers Way Food Coop.

 But I still love to be around dance and dancers.
 In the Midwest, I was a director on the Boards of Young Audiences of Minnesota, Tapestry Folkdance Center and ARENA Dances, a modern dance company with a 20 year history in the Twin cities.